By: Team F11-1 Since: March 2020 Licence: MIT

 Prerequisites: Launch Calgo successfully and a

-item Apple already exists inFoodRecord
+Fooditem Apple already exists inFoodRecord -

 Test case: